PrimeDaniel/PrimeDaniel/README.md

 I am eager to apply my knowledge and skills in real-world scenarios and to collaborate with professionals who share the same passion for creating impactful solutions.

 🔧 Skills
-Programming Languages: Proficient in Java, Python, C and C++ Web Development: Familiar with HTML, CSS, SQL and JavaScript Version Control: Experienced with Git and GitHub Problem Solving: Adept at breaking down complex problems and finding efficient solutions Team Player: Enjoy collaborating with multidisciplinary teams to achieve common goals
+Programming Languages: Proficient in Python,Java, C and C++ Web Development: Familiar with HTML, CSS, SQL and JavaScript Version Control: Experienced with Git and GitHub Problem Solving: Adept at breaking down complex problems and finding efficient solutions Team Player: Enjoy collaborating with multidisciplinary teams to achieve common goals

-🌟 Projects
-Project Name: CEMS

 📚 Education
 B.Sc. in Software Engineering — Braude College of Engineering — Graduating in [2025]